Papa Bouba Diop

 Papa Bouba Diop (28 January 1978 – 29 November 2020) was a Senegalese professional footballer.
-His preferred position was defensive midfield but he could also play as a centre back, where he previously played at Lens.
-Diop was considered a strong and aggressive player.
-His playing style and ability drew comparisons to Patrick Vieira.
+His preferred position was as a defensive midfielder, but he could also play as a centre-back, where he played at Lens.
+Diop was considered a physically strong and aggressive player.
+His playing style, position, and ability drew comparisons to former France holding midfielder Patrick Vieira.

 Diop spent much of his career in England, where fans nicknamed him "The Wardrobe" for his stature.
-He played for Fulham and Portsmouth in the Premier League, and won the FA Cup with the latter club in 2008.
-He also played top-flight football in Switzerland for Neuchâtel Xamax and Grasshopper, in France for Lens and in Greece for AEK Athens.
+He played Premier League football for Fulham and Portsmouth, and won the FA Cup with the latter club in 2008.
+He also played top-flight football in Switzerland for Neuchâtel Xamax and Grasshoppers, in France for Lens and in Greece for AEK Athens.

 Diop's second of a total of 11 international goals for Senegal came in a 1–0 victory over then-world champions France in the opening match of the 2002 FIFA World Cup, in Senegal's first match at the FIFA World Cup.
 He also played at four Africa Cup of Nations tournaments, finishing as runners-up in 2002.

 Club career

 Early career

 Diop was born in Rufisque, Dakar.
 He began his football career with junior team Ndeffann Saltigue before joining ASC Diaraf of the Senegal Premier League in 1996.
 He left Senegal for Switzerland, where he spent a few months with third-tier club Vevey before signing as a professional for Ligue Nationale A club Neuchâtel Xamax in the 2000 close season.
 In December that same year, he joined fellow top-flight club Grasshoppers, whom he helped win the championship title in his first half-season and made his first appearance in UEFA competitions the next.
-He moved to France in January 2002 to join Lens of Ligue 1 on a five-and-a-half-year contract.
+He moved to France in January 2002 to join Lens of Division 1 on a five-and-a-half-year contract.